grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

 # Run k6 scripts with TestRun CRD

-This guide covers how you can configure your k6 scripts to run using the k6 operator.
+This guide covers how you can configure your k6 scripts to run using the k6 Operator.

 ## Defining test scripts